tryton/trytond/doc/topics/domain.rst

 Here the domain is evaluated like this: ``((clause1 AND clause2) OR clause3)``.
 Please note that the ``AND`` operation is implicit assumed when no operator is given.
 While the ``OR`` operation must be given explicitly.
-The former pattern has the same result as the following completely explicit domain definition::
+The former pattern is equivalent to the following completely explicit domain definition::

     domain = [ 'OR',